 “Katie, I will absolutely keep it safe but have you talked to your mom about this?
 You should give it to her.”

 “I’ve tried but she doesn’t want to see that ring ever again.
 It’ll trigger too many bad memories of what she’s lost.
 Anyway, I should be back in six months.”

 “Six months?!
 Katie, are you sure about this?
 I mean it’s dangerous down there.”

 “It’ll be fine!
 My team is scheduling to have of security set up around our camp and besides, now all my years of learning Spanish will finally pay off.”

 Her infectious grin makes it hard to stay mad at her.
 I tuck the box into my pocket and throw my arms around her, inhaling all of what I almost had, all of what I’ll miss.

-A/N by Kimberly Ray: Kimberly Ray is the author of two poetry collections: Coffee Shop Sessions: Whatever It Takes, Even If It Doesn’t Take and Coffee Shop Sessions II: Moving Mountains One by One.
-She is currently working on her third poetry collection and can be found at her blog or on Twitter @kimray_poet.
+Kimberly Ray is the author of two poetry collections: Coffee Shop Sessions: Whatever It Takes, Even If It Doesn’t Take and Coffee Shop Sessions II: Moving Mountains One by One.
+She is currently working on her third poetry collection and can be found at her blog or on Twitter.